 The biggest concern with any app where we connect our personal accounts is always wondering just how safe it is.
 Luckily Trim has security covered and then some:

 - They use 256-bit SSL encryption (similar to websites with a secure online shopping cart)

+Later capture | The biggest concern with any app where we connect our personal accounts is always wondering is Trim app safe.
+Luckily Trim has security covered and then some:

+- They use 256-bit SSL encryption (similar to websites with a secure online shopping cart)